TexasInstruments/edgeai-tidl-tools/docs/advanced_setup.md

         cd /home/root/
         # Supported SOC name strings am62, am62a, am67a, am68a, am68pa, am69a
+        # Note: am62 doesn't support hardware acceleration & GPU tools are not supported for it
         export SOC=<Your SOC name>
         #Set TIDL_TOOLS_TYPE to GPU if using GPU tools
         export TIDL_TOOLS_TYPE=<Your Tools Type (GPU)>